kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Geo 19, Hydro 15
     - Start near free partner zoo spot
     - `Archaeologist` is extremely overpowered, because you gain 3 partner zoos for free
+	- *Worst map* for fill map
+	- *Almost always upgrade Build!*
+		- No $5 placement bonus => you are poor => wanna spam build kiosk/pavilion
+			- However, unlikely to fill map => Architectural Zoo is weaker
+		- Due to `Outdoor Areas` passive, you are very unlikely to build 4-size/5-size, often not even aviary
+		- Very natural to do `Build 5 [kiosk, pav, 2 near Outdoor Areas?, 1 near Outdoor Areas?]`
     - Last water spot for `Hydrologist` is inconvenient
     - Cute play: Gain 3 partner zoos in Round 2 to gain 2nd worker
     - It's okay to cover one "Outdoor Areas" spot to play Aquarium on bottom right